mgrasee/election-analysis/README.md

 ## Challenge Summary:

 This script was very effective at determining the results of this multi-county election.
-However, if some modifications it could be used for other elections data as well.
+However, with some modifications, it could be used for other election data as well.
 For instance, we would want to include a State/Territory analysis as well as possibly a Country analysis.
-By doing so, we could effectively use this script for numerous elections results.
+By doing so, we could effectively use this script for numerous election results.